guillemsala/by_ratings_assignment/readme.md

 #### Other ML models
 As explained above, large companies usually generate a data-frame as the one explained in the last sub-section, and feed it directly into a large neural network.
 In the future we would like to compare the results with our model.
+#### Usage of "Fable" instead of pyHTS
+Unfortunately, and due to time constraints, it has not been possible to try the model using the R package "Fable", which has many functionalities regarding time series forecasting, among them hierarchical time series forecasting algorithms.

 ### Business applications
 One of the main applications of this forecasting algorithm -- that is, the quarterly monetary value of each user -- can